5 Science-Backed Reasons Why Paper Planners Are Better Than Digital Planners and Calendars

 You’ve probably heard this one, and it’s true – writing stuff down actually helps you to memorize it better.
 But there’s more to that.
 Not only writing by hand makes us formulate our plans and to-do’s better, it stimulates certain brain cells at the base of the brain to increase focus.

 The physical action – writing – simply triggers this sector, making your brain turn into maximum focus mode.
 Once you write down a goal, your brain will be working overtime to make you pay attention and remember.
-There are many studies proving that, and one by the Dominican University of California found that people who wrote down their goals, shared them with others, and maintained accountability for their goals were 33% more likely to achieve them, versus those who just formulated goals in their head.
+There are many studies proving that and one by the Dominican University of California found that people who wrote down their goals, shared them with others, and maintained accountability for their goals were 33% more likely to achieve them, versus those who just formulated goals in their head.
 Note that!

 The screen, therefore, limits that ability, becoming like a shield that distances us from what we write.
 Simply put, writing by hand is a much more engaging process for your brain, as you form and connect the letters.
 On the other hand, typing involves arranging letters by pressing keys only.
 Plus, it’s sort of becoming a muscle memory no-brainer, as many people have learned to type without looking.

-3. You’re more motivated
+3. You are more motivated

 Source: Luxafor